tlhunter/consumer-centric-api-design/book.md

 There are also many parts of your service which you SHOULD NOT expose via API at all.
 A common example is that many APIs will not allow third parties to create users.

+TODO: Examples of bad abstractions

+TODO: Examples of good abstractions

 ## Verbs